cdelaof26/PyWST/README.md

   creating a new file under certain conditions.
 - Fixed bug where tag data was discarded when it did not contain any letters or digits.
+- Fixed bug that mixed up `PARAMS` between all the files in a config block.

 #### v0.0.9-1 Minor fixes
 - Fixed unhandled `AssertionError`